serendipitytech/voter-mapping-utility/README.md

 ### CLI: Warm the Cache

 Run a CLI helper to pre-populate `cached_voters` for a county and a set of addresses.
+This is optional and not required for normal use — the app refreshes stale entries on access based on TTL.
+Consider warming only if you need near-instant results over large areas.

 - Usage:
   - By address ids: `php bin/warm_cache.php --county=VOL --address-ids=7544950,7545422 --party=ALL`